 iPhones are extremely reliable devices, but even the best can experience trouble from time to time.
-One of the most feared problems is the so called 'White Screen of Death', which turns the display on your expensive smartphone into little more than a desk lamp by only emitting white light.
+One of the most feared problems is the so-called 'White Screen of Death', which keeps your iPhone stuck in a frozen state with only white light showing on the screen.

 What causes the White Screen of Death?

 There are two main culprits when it comes to this particular ailment: software or hardware.
 Now, we know that practically all problems fall into one of those camps, but the White Screen of Death is known to be caused by either, which can make diagnoses a little more problematic.

 On the software side of things, users often experience the WSoD (we'll just keep it short from now on) if they've tried to install an update, or attempted to jailbreak their phone.